Exempt Development

 What fees are payable?

-• Fees and charges will be assessed based on the estimated cost value of the proposed works.
+- Fees and charges will be assessed based on the Estimated Development Cost of the proposed works.
 To determine the fees for lodgement of a development application check the fee and charges:

 Development Application DA Fees